guess-js/guess-js.github.io/content/nuxt.md

 - `dev` - will launch Nuxt.js via `npm run dev` at `http://localhost:3000`.
 - `build` - will build your application with webpack and minify the JS & CSS (for production).
-- `start` - will Start the server in production mode (after running nuxt build).
+- `start` - will start the server in production mode (after running nuxt build).

 Add `nuxt` to the project's as `dependencies` and `guess-webpack` as `devDependencies`: